micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Then they spat in His face and struck Him with their fists; and some [^y]slapped Him in the face,
+Then they spat in His face and struck Him with their fists; and some slapped Him in the face,